View the Dominican powerpoint presentation from the Universal Design workshop in 2019.

 - Mental illnesses (e.g. PTSD, bipolar disorder, etc)

-In dire emergencies, this means that some individuals will have to be carried out of the building, abandoning wheelchairs, canes and service animals.
+In dire emergencies, some individuals will have to be carried out of the building, abandoning wheelchairs, canes and service animals.